camilla-zhang/camilla-zhang/README.md

 * Data story of Airbnbs in NYC *(R)*
 * Detecting clickbait using sentiment analysis and logistic regression *(Python)*
 * Classifying rose images by disease type: A neural network approach *(Python)*

+### Currently working on:
+___
+* Accessing databases via SQL, work with APIs, creating Python packages, storing data with AWS, etc.
+* Time series techniques (survival analysis, fixed effects, forecasting techniques, etc)
+* A practicum project with a consulting firm to build a model that captures the optimal balance between survey responses and profitability
+* Masters Thesis: Building time series models to study the effects of preferential trade agreements on incumbent support
 ___

 > *"I want to continue modeling and do the best that I can with that."* - __Kendall Jenner__